Recent changes to Washington’s HCBM laws and rules

 • Union plans

-Plans that provide monetary payment, such as income replacement disability plans or life insurance accelerate benefits, are exempt if they do not directly or indirectly impact patient access to health care services, drugs, and supplies.
+• Plans that provide monetary payment (such as income replacement disability plans or life insurance accelerated benefits) and don't provide coverage for health care services, drugs, or supplies

 How to register